 The Great White Life – The arrival

-I’m a Guest experience presenter and Shark diver at Blue Planet Aquarium located in Ellesmere port, Blue planet has funded me to come and work alongside shark experts with the White shark diving company here in South Africa (The shark capital of the world).
-Throughout my time here I’m hoping to see a number of different species with the one I’m most excited for being the Great White Shark (Carcharodon carcharias)
+I’m a Guest experience presenter and Shark diver at Blue Planet Aquarium located in Ellesmere Port.
+Blue Planet has funded me to come and work alongside the shark experts at the White Shark diving company.
+Located here in South Africa (The shark capital of the world).
+Throughout my time here I’m hoping to see a number of different species.
+But, the one I’m most excited about is the Great White Shark (Carcharodon carcharias).

-After loads of goodbyes and tears at the departures gate it was time to head to other side of the world to realise a lifelong dream.
-The journey to South Africa was the longest journey I’ve ever taken so far but went by surprisingly fast.
+After loads of goodbyes and tears at the departure gate.
+It was time to head to the other side of the world to realise a lifelong dream.
+The journey to South Africa was the longest journey I’ve ever taken at this point but went by surprisingly fast.

-I finally landed in Cape town around 2pm, in the taxi and on the way to Ashanti we left driving down a 4 lane motorway towards table mountain my driver was telling me all about cape town and what goes on around town and how on certain beaches you can even get roaming ostriches.
-We drove past a bush fire with smoke bellowing over the motorway before arriving at ashanti backpacers.
+I finally landed in Cape town around 2 pm.
+Got in a taxi and was on the way to Ashanti.
+We left driving down a 4 lane motorway towards table mountain.
+My driver told me all about cape town.
+What goes on around town and how on certain beaches you can even get roaming ostriches.
+We drove past a bush fire with smoke billowing over the motorway before arriving at Ashanti backpackers.

-I stayed in Ashanti for 2 nights before being picked up at 7am on the 1st of May and did the two and a half hour drive to Gansbaai, we pulled up at the white shark diving company building and were quickly escorted to the seating area where we had a safety briefing done by Lalo about how the day will work and the do’s and don’ts in and around the cage.
+I stayed in Ashanti for 2 nights.
+Our journey continued at 7 am on the 1st of May with a two-and-a-half-hour drive to Gansbaai.
+Pulling up at the White Shark diving company building.
+First things first, we had a safety briefing.
+Done by Lalo, we learned how the day will work.
+Importantly, we learned the dos and don’ts in and around the cage.

-We were told that they had seen Great Whites the day before but on the first trip of this day they had not seen any so they told it us we could still see some but nothing is certain.
+We’d discovered Great Whites were spotted the day before.
+However, on the first trip of this day, they had not seen any.
+So they told us we could still see some but nothing is certain.

-We soon then turned and headed back to Gansbaai harbour where we were then escorted to the volunteer house.
+We soon turned and headed back to Gansbaai harbour and escorted to the volunteer house.